11 Scientifically Proven Tips for Relaxing

 Scientists at the City University of London found that a single cup of tea reduces stress rates by as much as 25 percent.
 And certain types of herbal tea, like green tea, contain L-theanine, which has also been shown to reduce stress.

-It’s not your imagination.
-You do feel better after eating chocolate.
-Harry Potter got it right—even eating just 40 grams, the size of a regular Hershey’s bar, lowers your amount of stress hormones (and keeps the dementors away).
+It’s not your imagination: You do feel better after eating chocolate.
+Even eating just 40 grams, the size of a regular Hershey’s bar, lowers your amount of stress hormones.

 If chocolate isn’t your thing, try citrus.
 Scientists have found that vitamin C helps regulate cortisol and prevent blood pressure from spiking.